How we are tackling workload

 - Departmental resources are shared centrally to stop teachers from reinventing the wheel.

-- Good quality schemes of work that specify key knowledge, deliberate practice, homework tasks and resources to be used.
-No more endless searching/trawling TES resources for activities, homework tasks and lesson ideas.
+- Better quality schemes of work that specify the sequence of key knowledge, deliberate practice to develop skills, a clear progression model, alongside homework tasks and resources to be used in lessons.
+No more endless searching/trawling online resources for single activities, homework tasks and lesson ideas.

 - All teachers follow a stream lined research driven teaching model that focuses on activities that have a significant impact on progress.
-No more time spent creating time wasting teaching resources such card sorts and endless animated PowerPoints.
+No more time spent creating time wasting teaching resources such as card sorts and PowerPoints.

-- Focus on the use of textbooks and ready-made quality assured resources to help reduce planning time.
+- Focus on the use of textbooks and ready-made quality assured resources to help reduce planning time and support better teaching.

 - No ‘all/most/some’ learning objectives or creation of different worksheets for different abilities.
 There is no need for any differentiation by task.